06 Sep The Occupation is Illegal. Now What?

 While cooperation is encouraged, states have an individual obligation to bring the breach to an end.
 As the ICJ mentioned in the Bosnia v.
 Serbia case, if all states acted individually “the combined efforts of several States, each complying with its obligation to prevent” (para.
 430) may avert the commission of genocide.
 Similarly, several states acting individually, through lawful means, may help to bring about the end of the breach of the peremptory norm.
 While practice at the time of the adoption of ARWISA (2001) appeared to be limited, the ILC referenced “economic sanctions or other measures (e.g. breaking off air links or other contacts)” and proceeded to give examples of individual and collective measures, such as the US adopting legislation in 1978 prohibiting exports of goods and technology to, and all imports from, Uganda due to genocide, and collective trade embargoes against Iraq in response to the invasion of Kuwait in 1990.
 Other examples include Jamaica, for example, banning goods from apartheid South Africa as early as 1959 – the first country to do so – before the General Assembly or the Security Council passed resolutions on the issue.
 Indeed, regarding self-determination in particular, the UN General Assembly emphasized that, “[e]very State has the duty to promote, through joint and separate action, realization of the principle of equal rights and self-determination of peoples…” (GA Res 2625 (XXV)).

 Peremptory norms “reflect and protect fundamental values of the international community, are hierarchically superior to other rules of international law and are universally applicable,” (ILC Draft Articles, Conclusion 2).
-The court affirmed that self-determination constitutes a peremptory norm of international law, and that Israel’s unlawful policies and practices aggravates their violation of the right of the Palestinian people to self-determination.
-Particularly in the face of probable inaction by the Security Council, states as well as international organizations must ensure that the obligation to end the breach should not be empty of content.
+The court affirmed that self-determination constitutes a peremptory norm of international law, and that Israel’s unlawful policies and practices aggravate their violation of the right of the Palestinian people to self-determination.
+Particularly in the face of probable inaction by the Security Council, states as well as international organizations must ensure that the obligation to end the breach is not empty of content.